Skip to Content

 Caution

 If your organization and account use single sign-on (SSO), your normal SSO credentials will not work.
-You must use Harmony credentials to install Private Agent(s).
-See Installing a Private Agent in Registering and Logging In Using Harmony SSO for more information.
+You must use Harmony credentials to install private agent(s).

 2. The name of the organization that you are installing the agent for.